HE-is/dvr247/README.md

 Xinput is threaded into it's own virtual pty, loops to check for the quit/refresh/save keys.

+You may need to change the ffmpeg command to match your pulseaudio/alsa settings... as you are 4k res I think, and the loopback for recording sound will be different.

 Oh and I'm using pkill to stop the ffmpeg video buffer...
 I tried messing around with echoing the "q" key to ffmpeg, but I stopped as I wasn't getting anywhere. (example: `echo "s" > /dev/pts/11`)

 Hopefully this is useful for you!